-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Anxiety Disorders

 - Personality Disorders

-5 Multiple Choice Questions
+5 Multiple choice questions

 - the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (Fourth Edition), a widely used system for classifying psychological disorders.
 Presently distributed in an updated "text revision" (DSM-IV-TR).